gasserma/dwr/templates/basics.md

 The 4% rule has weaknesses.
 Other ideas have strengths.
-This is important, spending 10 minutes to feel more confident about your retirement isn't a lot.
+This is important; spending 10 minutes to feel more confident about your retirement isn't a lot.

 ### Okay, so what do I do instead?